 During his research, he was able to create breeding protocols that were later used by other animal scientists and geneticists in their studies.
 But among all his achievements, perhaps the greatest one was the creation of the Isbar breed, a beautiful and productive race.

 To honor the man who developed this remarkable breed, the name Isbar was officially changed to Silverudd’s Blue.
-During the annual meeting of the Swedish Hen Cultural Association in 2016, they decided to clear the confusion that the name Isbar brought to the poultry industry.
+During the 2016 annual meeting of the Swedish Hen Cultural Association, it was decided to rename the Isbar to Silverudd’s Blue to clarify the breed’s characteristics.

 The confusion stemmed from the suffix “bar” which means that the breed is barred or has stripes on its feathers.
 However, the Isbar did not have that distinct feature.
 The Blue Isbar may have been mixed up with another breed that Silverudd developed.
 It was barred and also laid green-tinted eggs.